abondar24/JavaAsyncDemo/README.md

 2. Back Slashes (bsc) - Change Windows-style back slashes to Unix-style.
 3. Buffer Char View (bcv) - Fill buffer and print it.
 4. Buffer Fill Drain (bfd) - Fill char buffer and drain it.
+5. Channel Copy (chc) - Enter data to channel and copy it to another channel.

 ## RX